MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/rso/troubleshoot-rso-deployment.md

 ## Resolution

-For failed deployments or upgrades, go to the Resource Scheduling Optimization deployment app and select the **Delete Current Deployment** option to delete the existing deployment.
-Then redeploy the latest version.
-If it fails again, verify the Dynamics 365 orginazation isn't in administration mode.
+For failed deployments or upgrades, go to the [Resource Scheduling Optimization deployment app](/dynamics365/field-service/rso-deployment) and select the **Delete Current Deployment** option to delete the existing deployment.
+Then, redeploy the latest version.
+If it fails again, verify the Dynamics 365 organization isn't in administration mode.

 If your Resource Scheduling Optimization deployment still fails or doesn't complete, contact the Microsoft Support team.